 Q1: Why is earth resistance high?

-Q2: Why breaker is not tripping during fault?
+Q2: Why is the circuit breaker not tripping during a fault?

 12. Future Trends in Industrial Earthing